top of page

 What is oral critique and how does it work?

-We read aloud for approximately ten minute, which is typically eight to ten pages double spaced.
+We read aloud for approximately ten minutes, which is typically eight to ten pages double spaced.
 Listeners take notes.
 When the author is finished reading, each group member provides improvised "cold" critique based on what they heard.

 We praise original writing so you know what you're doing right.